-When every day follows the same or similar pattern, it’s difficult not to lose your motivation to keep going.
+When every day follows the same or similar pattern, it’s hard not to lose your motivation.
 Here are 5 ways which help me to stay motivated despite routine in life.
 I hope you’ll find them useful too.

 Whether you work full time or are a stay-at-home parent; travel the world or do the same job every day; are married, have family or are single, it’s hard to avoid some kind of routine in life.